Drawing for Designers

 Spatial and interior designers, architects and enthusiasts new to drawing or looking to refresh their skills.

 With over 25 years embedded in the disciplines of design, art and education, Stephen Hall has delivered on several UAL undergraduate courses and the Foundation Diploma at LCC since 2007.
-Originally studying Fine Art, before embarking on a career in Illustration, Stephen complimented his practice with educational work teaching English and Art in various capacities.
+Originally studying Fine Art, before embarking on a career in Illustration, Stephen complemented his practice with educational work teaching English and Art in various capacities.
 After studying Graphic Design in London he founded Magpie Designs which specialises in providing illustrative graphic design solutions across a wide array of formate including print, web, animation and multi-media.